nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `filter c/acc c/fnb` returns Mandarin Oriental, Hotel81, and KFC (all accommodation and F&B contacts)
 * `filter ra/3` returns all contacts with 3-star rating from all categories
 * `filter c/fnb ra/3` returns all F&B contacts with 3-star rating

 Expected Outcome for `filter c/fnb`:
   ADD A SCREENSHOT HERE !!!!!!!!!!!!!!!!!!!!!!!

 ### Undoing the operations: `undo`
 Undoes the last change made to the list of contacts.

 Format: `undo`

 Examples :
-If you execute the command `delete Marina Bay Sands`, then execute the command `undo` , the Marina Bay Sands contact will be restored.
+* If you execute the command `delete Marina Bay Sands`, then execute the command `undo` , the Marina Bay Sands contact will be restored

 ### Redoing the operations: `redo`
 Redoes the last change undone on the list of contacts.

 Format: `redo`

 Examples :
-If you execute the command `delete Marina Bay Sands`, then execute the command `undo` , the Marina Bay Sands contact will be restored.
+* If you execute the command `delete Marina Bay Sands`, then execute the command `undo` , the Marina Bay Sands contact will be restored.
-If you then execute `redo` , the Marina Bay Sands contact will be deleted again.
+If you then execute `redo` , the Marina Bay Sands contact will be deleted again

 ### Sorting the contacts: `sort`
 Sorts the list of contacts in a specified order.
 The sort feature is sorted by Contact name (in alphabetical order) or by Rating (in descending order).

 Format : `sort FIELD`

 Examples :
-*`sort name` returns the same list of contacts displayed in an alphabetical order *`sort rating` returns the same list of contacts displayed from the contacts with the highest to lowest rating
+* `sort name` returns the same list of contacts displayed in an alphabetical order
+* `sort rating` returns the same list of contacts displayed from the contacts with the highest to lowest rating

 ### Summarizing contacts: `sum`
 Shows a summary of the content of WhereTourGo.
 The data presented as a summary are as follows:
 * number of contacts in the contact list
 * the percentage of contacts that have a review
 * the number of contacts in each category defined by `CategoryCode`

 Format: `sum`

 Expected Outcome for `sum`:
   ADD A SCREENSHOT HERE !!!!!!!!!!!!!!!!!!!!!!!

 ### Viewing a contact: `view`